aglab2/LiveSplit/README.md

 This is a fork of LiveSplit v1.7.6 that adds additional comparison features:
 - Death display.
 Deaths in most IWBTG fangames can be tracked, displayed and compared to previous runs.
 - Better subsplits.
-Parent splits can have a separate icon and best segment time/deaths.
+Parent splits can have a separate icon and best segment times/deaths.
+- Ongoing run saving.
+Active runs can saved and continued at a later time.

 ---------------------------------------------------------------